msillano/tuyaDAEMON/extra/README.md

    - battery level:LOW                trigger 1820
    - battery level:DOWN               trigger 1820
             (The automations does a battery status polling every 24H)
+   - setup:alarm                      trigger 1830
+            (The echo from automations)

  ````
 _commands node-red => device_ to change status:
  ````